anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 level to prohibit such data collection if there is a risk, and this is seen as an undesirable attack vector.

+Service instance names as defined in {{brski-pledge}} are used to discover pledges by their manufacturer assiged serial numbers.
+Today, DNS-SD does not provide security against impersonation of such service instance names.
+Instead, impersonation can and will only be discovered after performing BRSKI connections to the pledge.
+It should be noted, that the scheme used by {{brski-pledge}} could actually be used to protect against impersonation when {{I-D.ietf-dnssd-srp}} with some security extension is used:
+Pledges need to signal their IDevID for their SRP TLS connection, and the SRV server needs to have the same manufacturer Service Instance Name schema and manufacturer root CA information as BRSKI registrars and can then allow only the permissible service instance name DNS-SD RRs for this pledge.
+In fact, the SRP server could create the all necessary {{brski-pledge}} required DNS-SD RRs from the IDevID information even if the pledge itself is not requesting them or is requesting other DNS-SD RRs.
+Definition of these procedures is outside the scope of this specification though.

 # Acknowledgments

 TBD.